zhangruiskyline/NLP_DeepLearning/README.md

 like “engine” and “transmission”, would probably have similar contexts as well.
 Here’s an illustration of calculating the output of the output neuron for the word “car”.

-##Negative sampling
+###Negative sampling
-> * Besides the positive training data(in skip gram, it is surrounding context), we need to have negative data to train the network so that unncessary context will be used for punishment
+> * Besides the positive training data(in skip gram, it is surrounding context), we need to have negative data to train the network so that unncessary context will be used for punishment.
-> * Problem to solve: too many weights update in each training epoch of GD
-> * A lot of time spent is spent on words not in target
+> * However, if we tell the network *ALL* not in target words, will be too much, A lot of time spent is spent on words not in target too many weights update in each training epoch of GD
 > * We sample words from a set of words that are not in context, call these "negative sampling"

 A example to show why we need to have negative sampling: